 Our normal policy is to request that patients pay for their treatment on completion.
 For extensive treatment plans, a 50% deposit may be requested prior to the start of treatment.
 Patients are reminded about our payment policy when they make an appointment.

 For longer courses of treatment, patients may be offered the option to pay for their treatment by instalments.
-This must be agreed in full by Mrs Robinson or Mrs Childs.
+This must be agreed in full by Miss Sharna Allfrey or Mrs Robinson.
 To comply with consumer credit law, payments will be scheduled for no more than twelve instalments and must be fully paid within 12 months.
 If a patient has a complaint about a credit arrangement, the practice complaints procedure should be followed.
 If the complaint cannot be resolved in this way, the patient should be advised of their right to take the matter to the Financial Ombudsman Service.

 Whenever a payment is taken, the patient must be given a full itemised and dated receipt.